How to Overcome Faulty RAID Array Issues in NAS Idis DR-4308P Devices

 To mitigate the impact of data fragmentation on NAS devices like the Idis DR-4308P, regular disk defragmentation should be performed.
 Defragmentation rearranges fragmented data on the storage medium, improving data availability, performance, and reducing the risk of potential data loss.
 Additionally, monitoring storage capacity and ensuring sufficient free space is available can help prevent data loss due to lack of storage.

-Although NAS DR-4308P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-4308P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view